ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### B. Registration Client allows update to UIN data only for configured fields
 1. An admin can configure the fields that are available for update through the Registration Client.
 The configuration applies at a country level.
-2. The Admin can set the following fields to be update-able at a country level through the admin portal:
+2. The admin can set the following fields to be update-able at a country level through the admin portal:
    * Name
    * Age/DoB
    * Gender